Login or Create an Account

 Exercise is a huge part of my life and I believe it goes hand-in-hand with diet in achieving long term weight loss.
 After several years of casual cardio exercise at the gym and the monotonous Curves circuit, I needed to do something different.
 In the summer of 2008, I completed two 6-week bootcamps and I loved them!
 They really sparked a level of fitness in me that I didn't know existed, motivating me to push harder than I ever thought I could.
 I even started running regularly, something I never thought I could do.
 In an effort to lose "the last 10 pounds", I then switched gears to more intense & focused strength training routines with less lengthy, steady state cardio.

 My typical week of exercise includes 5 days of workouts & 2 days of rest.
 I meet with my personal trainer once a week.
-These hour-long sessions include things like strength training, metabolic conditioning, speed/agility, calorie burning workouts, recovery, etc. Each session is dedicated to something different.
+My sessions used to include things like strength training, metabolic conditioning, speed/agility, calorie burning workouts, recovery, etc. Lately, I've started Olympic lifting, which is a real challenge but feels awesome.
+Each session is dedicated to something different.
 It's incredibly varied, which is amazing, and I've seen some awesome results since I've started.
 When I'm not with my trainer, I strength train, or hit the treadmill or a local park to tackle sprint or hill intervals or I'll go for a steady pace run.
-Slow & steady cardio is a rarity though unless I'm training for a race.
-I prefer to hit intervals hard and accomplish the same thing in half the time.
-I will sometimes take a mixed cardio or spin class at my gym, or I'll go for a nice long bike ride, hike or walk outside.
+Slow & steady cardio is a rarity though unless I'm training for a race though I have been doing a lot of mid-distance running this year (5-10 km) and love to race in the summertime.
+I will sometimes take a boot camp-style class at my gym, or I'll go for a nice long bike ride, hike or walk outside.
+Recently, I've been putting more focus on post-exercise stretching and have added at least 1 session of power or flow yoga per week.

 Recommended Reading for Food/Health/Diet/Lifestyle Information that really had an impact on me: